 The Ultimate Guide to Instagram for Businesses: Part #2

 Welcome to Part #2 of First Page’s Ultimate Guide to Instagram for Businesses.
-If you want to learn how to craft an effective, high quality Instagram profile for your brand, you’ve come to the right place.
+Do you want to learn how to craft an effective, high-quality Instagram profile for your brand?
+Then you’ve come to the right place.

-Every business has the potential to reap enormous benefits from Instagram, and whether that’s increased product sales, website traffic, brand awareness or customer loyalty, the social media platform can help you achieve it all based on how you tailor your content.
-With 80% of users following at least one business on Instagram, now is the time to create or optimise your strategy so you can start seeing results.
+Every business has the potential to reap enormous benefits from Instagram.
+You want to do this for increased product sales, website traffic, and brand awareness.
+IG can help you achieve it all based on how you tailor your content.
+Did you know that 80% of users follow at least one business on Instagram!
+So, now is the time to create or optimize your strategy so you can start seeing results.

 Build Your Brand

-As we outlined in Part #1, having a consistent and attractive Instagram feed boosts your potential for engagement and growth while reinforcing a sense of brand identity.
-This makes your business memorable and identifiable to customers, who build a perception of your brand based on how it’s presented online.
-A good online presence translates to a good reputation, which your customers know they can trust and recommend to family, colleagues and friends.
+As we outlined in Part #1, having a consistent and attractive Instagram feed boosts your potential for engagement.
+This will also help your growth while reinforcing a sense of brand identity.
+You can make your business memorable and identifiable to customers.
+These customers will build a perception of your brand based on how it’s presented online.
+A good online presence translates to a good reputation.
+Then your customers know they can trust and recommend to family, colleagues, and friends.

-- Instagram is a mobile application, so naturally you’ll be taking most photos on your mobile device.
-Smartphones generally have an incredible capacity for capturing high quality photos, and for Instagram, high quality really does matter.
-No one will interact with a pixelated, blurry image and even if they do, it doesn’t look good for your brand.
+Instagram is a mobile application, so naturally, you’ll be taking most photos on your mobile device.
+Smartphones generally have an incredible capacity for capturing high-quality photos, and for Instagram, high quality really does matter.
+No one will interact with a pixelated, blurry image!
+Even if they do, it doesn’t look good for your brand.
 Use a device with a good camera and ensure you’re shooting with a steady hand.

-- Lighting is incredibly important when it comes to capturing great photos.
-Try to shoot so that light is filtering onto your subject from behind the camera rather than shooting a subject directly in front of light.
+Lighting is incredibly important when it comes to capturing great photos.
+Try to shoot so that light is filtering onto your subject from behind the camera.
+This is better than shooting a subject directly in front of the light.
 Taking a photo with sunlight in the background can result in overexposure.
-If you’re really interested in lighting to create beautiful photos, shoot at either the golden hour that occurs each day after sunrise and before sunset.
-In addition, this is a great article about Hong Kong’s unique blue hour.

-- Rather than aiming to take one perfect photo, make a habit of taking several shots.
-If you take ten to fifteen photos of the same subject with slight variations in each one, you’ll be sure to find an image you think looks great.
-There’s nothing more disappointing than reviewing your photos and seeing that they’re blurry or simply look bad, so taking a variety of photos fixes this problem.
+Rather than aiming to take one perfect photo, make a habit of taking several shots.
+Take ten to fifteen photos of the same subject with slight variations in each one.
+You’ll be sure to find an image you think looks great.
+There’s nothing more disappointing than reviewing your photos and seeing that they’re blurry.
+Worse still, they simply look bad, so taking a variety of photos fixes this problem.

 For some inspiration, check out @airbnb‘s Instagram.
 The brand’s feed showcases beautiful images from all across the world, with many taken by globetrotting users.

-Having some decent image editing skills up your sleeve can transform even the blandest photo into something stunning that will wow your followers.
+Having some decent image editing skills up your sleeve is wise.
+Editing can transform even the blandest photo into something stunning that will wow your followers.
 If you’re in need of an app to make your photos Insta-worthy, look up some of the ones listed below.

-VSCO: Offering a massive variety of professional-looking free and paid filters, VSCO is one of the most popular tools in an Instagrammer’s library.
-The app is basic and easy to use while producing incredible results.
+- VSCO offers a massive variety of free and paid filters.
+This app is one of the most liked tools for IGers.
+The app is super easy to use and gives great results.

-Afterlight: Afterlight is another must-have Instagram editing app for its range of filters.
-It offers a range of basic editing tools and a fusion tool that lets you blend your favourite filters together.
+- Afterlight is another must-have Instagram editing app for its range of filters.
+It offers a range of basic editing tools and a fusion tool that lets you blend your favorite filters together.

 Create Engaging Content